-- 1. To explain the principles and strategies of CBR - 2.
-To differentiate the various components and programmes of CBR - 3.
-To be e of disability and development - 4.
+- Understand the principles and strategies of CBR - 2.
+Comprehend the various components and programmes of CBR - 3.
+Gain knowledge of disability and development - 4.
 Acquire knowledge on vocational rehabilitation and schemes provided by the government to prevent disabilities.

 Course content: